Code-Institute-Submissions/ms2-idest/README.md

 The navigation bar is responsive having break points for smaller, medium and large screens.
 The navigation links disapear on screen width's below 992 pixals and a burger menu icon appears top right.
 When the burger icon is clicked, it brings a drop down menu with the navigation links displayed vertically down the left-hand side.
-There is a fixed "to the top button" that appears when the user starts to scroll down the page to provide ease of navigation at all time and the navigation bar is also fixed to the top of the screen at all times.
+There is a "to the top button" that appears when the user starts to scroll down the page for ease of navigation at all times and the navigation bar is also fixed to the top of the screen.

 The [landing](https://anthonynicklin.github.io/ms2-idest/index.html) and [about](https://anthonynicklin.github.io/ms2-idest/index.html#about) sections combined make a visualy appealing start to the users experience.
 Designed to give the user a simple message to explore and explain what the web application is there to do.
 Below the [about](https://anthonynicklin.github.io/ms2-idest/index.html#about) section there is a carousel of images.
 The carousel is interactive with buttons on the botton and sides to allow the user to go back and foruth through the images.
-Each image has a small inspirational message at the botton which is display on medium and larger screens.
-On small screens only the title of each images is displayed as the writing was not visually appealing when tested on smaller screens.
+Each image has a small inspirational message at the botton which is displayed on medium and larger screens.
+On small screens the title of each image is only displayed as the extra content was not visually appealing when tested on smaller screens.

 'Find your spot' is the message the user first sees on the [find](https://anthonynicklin.github.io/ms2-idest/index.html#find) section to encourage them to use the app.
 Simple instructions are written to ensure there is no confusion on how to use the app.
-The country dropdown menu already has some pre-populate countries but also includes an 'All' option incase the country they wish to view is not listed.
+The country dropdown menu already has some pre-populated countries but also includes an 'All' option incase the country they wish to view is not listed.
 The input for the city destination uses Google Maps autocomplete function speeding up the process and also providing better useability on tounch screens as it can save further typing.
 The four POI buttons once tapped or clicked sets the application off bringing back the results.
-Each tile and marker when clicked or tapped presents a neat info window anchored about the POI marker on the map.
-Different font weight has been used in order to get the text in the tiles some hierarchy with out creating the font bigger.
+Each tile and marker when clicked or tapped presents a neat info window anchored above the POI marker on the map.
+Different font weight has been used in order to give the text in the tiles some hierarchy with out creating the font bigger.
 Shadow underneath each tile has also been applied to make them stand off the page.

 The [booking](https://anthonynicklin.github.io/ms2-idest/index.html#book) section provides a easy to use contact form that sends the users infomation via email in order for someone to contact them back to discuss future trips.
-An image was use behind for the background of this section with the booking form itself having a white opacity to make it really stand out.
+A image was used for the background of this section with the booking form itself having a white opacity to make it really stand out.
 Once the form has been submitted a modal is displayed thanking them.

-During the process of designing this SPA, finding images and icons that visualy went together was difficult and time consuming.
+During the process of designing this SPA, finding images and icons that visualy went together I found difficult and time consuming.

 ## Features ##